BIO

 Traveling has helped build who I am today and greatly influences my work and teaching.
 Since 2003, I have had the wonderful opportunity to travel to Poland, Germany, Czech Republic, Italy, Japan, and Mexico.
 I have a love for art and the role that it plays in society and on an individual level.

 In addition to my own work, I am also working with my photographer husband to complete a re-photographing project that we started in 2007.
 His great grandfather and great grandmother had taken photographs of all 50 state capitol buildings over the course of their life.
 We are now traveling to all of the state capitols to capture a similar photograph of the buildings and create a series of photos about generations, time, and change.
-So far, he has taken photographs of thirty-seven U.S. state capitol buildings.
+So far, he has taken photographs of forty-one U.S. state capitol buildings.